vigneswara-propelo/harness-core/README.md

     * If you have `jsse.jar` but still getting that error, then make sure the default JDK for your maven module is set correctly in IntelliJ.
 Right Click Module in left sidebar > Open Module Settings > Platform Settings > SDKs)
 * If you go to https://localhost:8000/#/login and don't see content, go to https://localhost:8181/#/login to enable the certificate then try again.
 * If still face not able to login then got to https://localhost:9090/api/version and enable certificate and try again.
-* If you get ALPN processor missing at start of WingsApp execute following maven command
+* If you get ALPN processor missing at start of WingsApp execute following curl command

     `curl https://storage.googleapis.com/harness-prod-public/public/shared/tools/alpn/release/8.1.13.v20181017/alpn-boot-8.1.13.v20181017.jar --output alpn-boot-8.1.13.v20181017.jar`